abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 the parse tree using the token representations returned by the lexer as the nodes.

-The head for literals basically just needs to return the token instance itself, since literals are the leaves of the parse tree:
+The head for literal tokens basically just need to return the token instance itself, since literal tokens are the leaves of the parse tree and so form their own subtrees:

 .. code-block:: python

      def head_handler_literal(self, lex):
          return self

-At the time when they are defined these head handlers are "pasted on" as new methods of the subclass of ``TokenNode`` which represents the corresponding literal (hence the ``self`` argument to the function).
+At the time when they are defined these head handlers are registered as new methods of the subclass of ``TokenNode`` which represents the corresponding literal token (hence the ``self`` argument to the function).
 The same holds for head and tail handlers for any tokens.

-Beyond just literals, the head and tail handlers do two things while constructing the result value to return: they read in more tokens, and they call ``recursive_parse`` to evaluate sub-subexpressions of their subexpression.
+Generally, head and tail handlers do two things while constructing the result value to return: they read in more tokens, and they call ``recursive_parse`` to evaluate sub-subexpressions of their subexpression.
 This is the definition of the tail handler for the ``+`` operator:

 .. code-block:: python